Treating Women in the Dallas & Fort Worth Area

 Uterine Fibroid Embolization

-Uterine fibroid embolization (UFE) is a less invasive procedure for the treatment of uterine fibroids.
-The process typically lasts less than an hour and requires only a small skin in the groin to access the femoral artery.
+Uterine Fibroid Embolization (UFE) is a less invasive procedure for the treatment of uterine fibroids.
+The process typically lasts less than an hour and requires only a small incision in the groin to access the femoral artery.
 The procedure is designed to block the blood supply to the uterine fibroids, causing them to shrink.
 As an alternative to hysterectomy, UFE is clinically proven to reduce the major symptoms of uterine fibroids without having to undergo a more invasive procedure such as hysterectomy or myomectomy.

 Pelvic Venous Congestion